 Do you wholesale?

-We certainly do and we are always happy to speak with new wholesalers and stockists around the country and overseas.
-Please email us at firstname.lastname@example.org for further information on wholesaling options and we will do our very best to get back to you within 48 hours.
+We certainly do and we are always happy to speak with new wholesalers and stockists around the country.
+Please email: email@example.com for further information on wholesaling options and we will do our very best to get back to you within 48 hours.

 Where can I buy your artwork?

 You may also like to check out our Events page for all the latest information on upcoming Design Markets and Showcases (Note: most events have now been postponed until early to mid 2021).
-Notification of events is also posted on Instagram and Facebook so you know where we are and when.
+Notification of events is also posted on Instagram and Facebook so you know where we are and when we'll be there.

 Do you post framed prints?